Abu Mohammad al-Adnani: Islamic State

-Al-Adnani was highly respected by his fellow fighters throughout his time in the Iraq insurgency, with ISI leader Abu Omar al-Baghdadi saying about him, "It will be for this man the whole affair (of jihad)".
+Al-Adnani was highly respected by his fellow fighters throughout his time in the Iraqi insurgency, with ISI leader Abu Omar al-Baghdadi saying about him, "It will be for this man the whole affair (of jihad)".
 Abu Musab al-Zarqawi trusted him so much that he allowed him to make executive decisions independently, saying "Do not consult me on matters, just brief me."
-He was also the teacher of Manaf Abd al-Rahim al-Rawi, the Al-Qaeda in Iraq "governor" for Baghdad province.
+He was also the teacher of Manaf Abd al-Rahim al-Rawi, the Islamic State of Iraq "governor" for Baghdad province.
+He was highly respected by Abu Bakr al-Baghdadi the leader of the Islamic State and he was considered by many sources to be second-in-command to Baghdadi.

 According to Harry Sarfo, a former German member of the group.
 "The big man behind everything is Abu Muhammad al-Adnani. ...
 He is the head of the Emni, and he is the head of the special forces as well. ...
 Everything goes back to him."

 On 18 August 2014, the US State Department listed al-Adnani as a Specially Designated Global Terrorist.
 On 15 August 2014, he was sanctioned by the United Nations Security Council.

-According to a former ISIS militant and a former Yazidi slave, al-Adnani personally participated in the burning death of Jordanian pilot Muath al-Kasasbeh in 2015, and directed ISIS media crews to produce videos of killings.
+According to a former IS militant and a former Yazidi slave, al-Adnani personally participated in the burning death of Jordanian pilot Muath al-Kasasbeh in 2015, and directed IS media crews to produce videos of killings.

-On 4 January 2016, Abu Mohammad al-Adnani was reportedly injured by an Iraqi airstrike on Barwana, near Haditha, Iraq and was moved to Mosul for recovery.
+On 4 January 2016, Abu Mohammad al-Adnani was reportedly injured by an Iraqi airstrike on Barwanah, near Haditha, Iraq and was moved to Mosul for recovery.